 Minnie, the Indian spirit, now spoke in audible tones, saying, "How do em that gentle em with red shirt em, like em show em."
 I having on my person a shirt suiting the description, replied, "I like it first rate;" to which she rejoined, "Me don't know em what you mean em."
 Well, said I, "The show is very good."
-This seemed to please her, and she jovially remarked, "Me want em you to get a little dog em, to make em bite Balle when she goomes." comes.

-After this, a young man began whistling in the cabinet a pensive like tune, title, "The opened the cabinet, walking to the edge of the rostrum, shook hands heartly with two ladies (relatives) and said, "I want you to sing the Old Hickory Cane."
-The audience began, when the young man joined them, singing excellently well and as loud as any of them. cellently well, and as loud as any of them.
-Having been hip diseased when in the earthform, he called for a cane, and on presenting one he received it, retired to the cabinet a few moments and returned with the cane, having but one leg.
-This was to identify himself to those who knew him in earth life.
+This seemed to please her, and she jovially remarked, "Me want em you to get a little dog em, to make em bite Belle when she comes.
+After this, a young man began whistling in the cabinet a pensive-like tune, title, "The Old Hickory Cane."
+In a few minutes he opened the cabinet, walked to the edge of the opened the cabinet, walked to the edge of the rostrum, shook hands heartily with two ladies (relatives) and said, "I want you to sing the Old Hickory Cane."
+The audience began, when the young man joined them, singing excellently well, and as loud as any of them.
+Having been hip-diseased when in the earthform, he called for a cane, and on presenting one he received it, retired to the cabinet a few moments and returned with the cane, having but one leg.
+This was to identify himself those who knew him in earth life.
 He retired however, with two sound looking legs.
-But I must not forget to tell you the important part of the seance.
-Miss Belle remained materialized out on the rostrum quite active for at least's full hour, bringing out with her at one time the medium,

-BOTH STANDING SIDE BY SIDE, for twenty minutes; and when she returned the medium to the cabinet, she left the shutters open, so that she (the medium) could be distinctly seen at any and all times.
+But I must not-forget to tell you the important part of the seance.
+Miss Belle remained materialized out on the rostrum quite active for at least a full hour, bringing out with her at one time the medium, for twefty minutes; and when she returned the medium to the cabinet, she left the shutters open so that she (the medium) could be distinctseen at any and all times.